-Cataracts are the leading cause of blindness in the world according to the National Institutes of Health and the World Health Organization.
-Even though they can occur at any age, cataracts are most common later in life, so common that they're considered part of the aging process.
-If you're on Medicare, you should understand what cataracts are, as well as their symptoms and treatments.
+Cataracts are the leading cause of blindness in the world, according to the World Health Organization.
+Even though they can occur at any age, cataracts are most common later in life--so common that they're considered part of the aging process.
+If you have Medicare, it’s a good idea to understand what cataracts are, as well as their symptoms and treatments.

 The information contained in this article is for informational purposes only.
 It should never be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition.

 What are cataracts?

 Cataracts are a clouding in your eyes' natural lenses.
 Once cataracts form, the lens becomes increasingly opaque as cataracts interfere with light getting through to your retina.
 You can have cataracts in one eye or both.